Eat Offbeat delivers authentic and home-style ethnic meals that are conceived, prepared and delivered by refugees resettled in NYC.

 And so Eat Offbeat was born.
 Wanting to create a service that not only delivers unique food but does good, Manal and Wissam worked with the International Rescue Committee to hire three refugee chefs from Nepal, Iraq, and Eritrea.
 Having experience with refugee issues in their home country of Lebanon, Manal wanted to find a way to help refugees in the U.S. The duo also noticed that refugees in America are underrepresented in the restaurant scene in New York, which made it all the easier to hire refugee chefs and fill a market currently underserved on both sides (hiring refugees and serving unique cuisine).

-A fellowship provided by the Tamer Fund for Social Enterprise, a recently established center in the Columbia Business School was instrumental in providing not only the necessary funds, but more importantly, the support.
-Sandra Navalli and Bruce Usher of Columbia’s Tamer Center were especially helpful in encouraging Manal to pursue this venture by giving her the confidence to strike out and the guidance to refine her business strategy and improve her pitch.
+Columbia Community: A fellowship provided by the Tamer Fund for Social Enterprise at the Columbia Business School was instrumental in providing not only the necessary funds, but more importantly, the support.
+Eat Offbeat is also a resident venture at the Columbia Startup Lab.